-- Visit one of the seven parks Visitor’s Center’s and pick up a Healthy Parks Healthy People Passport Booklet.
-These booklets provide information about the trails at the seven parks, and will allow you to track your visits to the parks by getting the stamp and logging your miles.
+- Visit one of the seven parks Visitor’s Center’s and pick up a Healthy Parks Healthy People passport booklet.
+These booklets contain information about the trails at the seven parks, as well as to hold your stamps.

 - Walk one of the trails at the park, and stop in the Visitor’s Center to receive a stamp specific to that park in your passport booklet.

-- Visit each of the parks to walk a trail, go for a run, take your dog for a walk, or experience a nature hike and receive a stamp to complete your booklet.
+- Visit each of the parks, walk a trail, and receive a stamp to complete your booklet.

-- Once submitted, you will receive a commemorative patch to recognize your participation in healthy recreation at all seven park locations, and you will be entered into a drawing for special prizes, including an annual National Park Pass and an annual Virginia State Park Pass.
+- Once submitted, you will receive a commemorative patch to recognize you walked at all seven parks, and be entered into a drawing for special prizes, including a National Park Pass and a Virginia State Parks Pass